Ford F-150 vs F-100Last Updated June 12, 2023 | C.J. Tragakis

 Apart from these relatively minor differences, the majority of F-100 and F-150 traits and characteristics were shared.
 It’s important to remember that both the F-100 and F-150 were classified as 1/2 ton trucks (though some like to call the F-150 a “heavy half-ton”), contrasted with the 3/4 ton F-250 and 1 ton F-350.
 In fact, it can be extremely difficult to tell them apart at first glance.
 They came with the same interior styles and the same exterior configurations and colors.
 Engine options were generally almost identical.

-In 1975, both could be had as either a regular cab or super-cab body style, while only the F-250 and F-350 came as a crew cab.
+In 1975, either truck could be had as either a regular cab or super-cab body style, while only the F-250 and F-350 came as a crew cab.
 The F-100 and F-150 both came as a flareside or styleside, and overall dimensions and capacities were identical, apart from ride height.

 Ford F-100: Discontinued in 1983 as Ford Shuffles their Truck Line-Up